6 August 2022

 Four topics are central to our examination of international economic law.
 As is to be expected, we will begin with the basics of global political economy: without an understanding of capitalism or the forces that propelled its transationalisation, international economic law will remain a mystery.
 Next, we will consider foundations of international law—how the global framework is ‘regulated’—followed by foundations of international economic law—regulation of the global economic framework.
 Our third section is dedicated to intricacies of international economic law including trade and the WTO, investment, and labour while the final one will target normative aspects including the place of justice, fairness, and equality in the global economy.

-Dr Mohsen Al Attar, University of Warwick
+Dr Mohsen Al Attar, Associate Professor, School of Law, University of Warwick

 Once Europe finished bludgeoning itself in 1945, new trading rules were adopted to facilitate the rebuilding of the continent and to maintain control over rebelling colonies.
 If we add to this the decreasing cost of international transport and the accelerating speed of communication, it was inevitable that global economic activity would soar.
 And soar it has with the rate and breadth of global economic activity reaching over the past three generations alone levels unseen in all of human history.